Remembering Steve Jobs: Education and the Empowerment of “Black-Collar Workers”

 As Alan November states (in this video interview), “[Students] need to be self directed.
 They need to be life long learners, which means they need to be empowered to manage more and more and more of their own learning.”
 Though a systemic shift of control from “the teacher managing learning” to “interdependent, globally connected students” may take the five to ten years November predicts, as educators, there are so many things we can do in the present to usher in this change and to prepare our students for the 21st century “black-collar” culture.

-Over the next year, I will be sharing a series of posts and resources that I call “Super-Powering Kids.”
-This important series will directly address strategies for empowerment and the development of student-driven learning.
+It is my goal to continue passionately pursuing educational practices that directly address strategies for empowerment and the development of student-driven learning.
 I look forward to having you join me for the journey!

 In remembrance of Steve Jobs for his unapologetic creativity and innovation